Carbon Footprint Calculator

 - EF_fuel = Fuel Emission Factor (approximately 2.68 kg CO2/liter)

-You can check the answer using carbon footprint calculator too.
+You can check the answer using a carbon footprint calculator too.

 An office building consumes 8,000 kWh of electricity per month and uses 150 liters of diesel for its backup generator.
 Calculate the total monthly carbon footprint.